nhindman/Arrived/README.md

 * Foursquare

 ## Uber API
-In order to make Ride Requests on behalf of an Uber user, Arrived obtains an access token from the Uber API in three steps:
+In order to make Ride Requests on behalf of an Uber user, Arrived obtains an access token [(more info)](https://developer.uber.com/docs/authentication) from the Uber API in three steps:

 1. Authorize
 2. Receive a redirect URI